Noise Levels in Isetts, Kenosha, WI | Find Quiet Neighborhoods With Our Sound Map

 Eastern Isetts

-Western Isetts sounds about 54% louder than Southern Isetts to the human ear, a 6.2 dBA gap.
+To the human ear, noise in western Isetts sounds about 12% louder than in eastern Isetts, a 1.6 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from 89TH St do you need to be?